-The reverence (not worship, as many mistakenly pronounce) of great old trees – be they oaks, ash, or the witch-ridden elders – is universal and found in all cultures.
+The reverence (not ‘worship’, as many mistakenly proclaimed) of great trees – be they oaks, ash, or the witch-ridden elders – is universal and found in all cultures.
 Equally so in the British Isles.
-Trees were imbued with spirits of various forms and were the focus of rites and moots; as well as the source of a great many medicines.
-Their reverence was as much an integral part of the cosmos as stones, wells, streams, mountains, etc.
+In all animistic traditions, trees are imbued with spirits of various forms and are the focus of rites and moots, as well as the source of a great many medicines.
+Their reverence is as much an integral part of our natural cosmos as stones, wells, streams, mountains, etc.

 - Adam & Eve’s Oak, Brierley - see Adam’s Oak